firozkhan18/technologies-notes/lead.md

 - **SSE** is a good alternative if you need one-way communication from the server to the client.

 Choosing between polling, WebSockets, and SSE depends on the needs of your application, the server infrastructure, and the level of real-time interaction you require.

+## In React, understanding the different types of components

 In React, understanding the different types of components is essential for building scalable, maintainable, and effective applications.
 Here’s an overview of various component types and their definitions in React: